pola-rs/polars/docs/user-guide/transformations/pivot.md

 - `'min'`
 - `'mean'`
 - `'median'`
-- `'count'`
+- `'len'`

 or provide an expression that performs a custom aggregation, where `pl.element()` represents the multiple `values` in each "group" with the same `index` and `columns`.
 For example, `aggregate_function='mean'` is short for `aggregate_function=pl.element().mean()`.